Rohan749/Apps.Community.Welcome/README.md

 <ol>
   <li>Go to the any rocket-chat channel.</li>
   <li>Type "guide-me" and press enter.</li>
-  <li>It will open-up a bar which lists all the important docs and links with proper steps.</li>
+  <li>It will open-up a side-bar which lists all the important docs and links with proper steps.</li>
 </ol>